Maturing compost in pallet bin.

 Above: Kitchen waste layered over straw and chicken manure in my insulated compost bin.

-The following steps can be applied to either a compost pile or a compost bin.
-You don’t need to follow every step to get compost – but the more you follow, the better the results will be.
-If you’re short on time, I’ve included an ‘impact factor’ for each step to help you decide which ones to prioritize.
+These steps apply to both a compost pile and a compost bin.
+You don’t need to follow every one — but the more you follow, the better your results will be.
+I’ve included an ‘impact factor’ for each step so you can prioritise if you’re short on time.

 1. Start with a layer of sticks, twigs or branches.

-Don’t lay them on too thick – all you’re aiming to do is create some air pockets, and a thick layer can harder to remove the finished compost.
+Twigs and branches create air pockets in the compost, which speeds up decomposition.
+Don’t lay them on too thick — a thick layer makes it harder to remove the finished compost later.

 1. Add brown and green materials in layers